Atomic subspaces for operators: Introduction

 It is a well-known fact that every element in a separable Hilbert space $\mathcal{H}$ can be explicitly represented as a linear combination of an orthonormal basis in $\mathcal H$ with the help of Fourier coefficients.
 But if one of the basis elements, for some reason, is removed, the explicit representation may not hold.
 Primarily due to this reason an overcomplete system was introduced which satisfies the explicit representation but more flexible when $f\in \mathcal{H}$ is to be reconstructed.
 Such an overcomplete system is called a ``Frame''.

 L. G\v{a}vru\c{t}a in \cite{Ga12} was first to introduce the notion of $K$-frames to study the nature of {\it atomic systems} for a separable Hilbert space $\mathcal H$ with respect to a bounded linear operator $K$ on $\mathcal H$.
+In \cite{Ga15}, G\v{a}vru\c{t}a further studied atomic systems for operators in reproducing kernel Hilbert spaces, especially Bergman and Fock spaces.
 It is well-known fact that $K$-frames are more general than the classical frames and due to higher generality of $K$-frames, many properties of frames may not hold for $K$-frames.

 In the 21st century scientists introduced fusion frames to handle massive amount of data to obtain mathematical framework to model and analyze such problems, which are otherwise almost impossible to handle.
 Moreover fusion frames are also significantly important mathematical gadget for theory oriented mathematical problems in frame theory.
 The notion of fusion frames (or frames of subspaces) was first introduced by Casazza et. al. (see \cite{Ca04}, \cite{Ca08}).
 There are so many applications of fusion frames like coding theory, compressed sensing, data processing and so on.
 A fusion frame is a frame-like collection of closed subspaces in a Hilbert space.
 In frame theory, amplitudes of projection vectors onto frame elements are used to represent signals whereas in the fusion frame theory, signals are represented by its projection vectors onto fusion frame subspaces.
 Also more specifically we may acquire that fusion frames are the generalization of conventional classical frames and special cases of $g$-frames in the field of frame theory.